ligato/docs/docs/plugins/connection-plugins.md

 The following remote procedure calls (RPC) are defined:

-* **Get** creates new configuration or updates and existing configuration
+* **Get** creates new configuration or updates an existing configuration
-* **Delete** removes a specified (existing) configuration
+* **Delete** removes an existing configuration
 * **Dump** reads existing configuration data from VPP
 * **Notify** subscribes GRPC to the notification service

-To enable the GRPC server within the VPP agent, the GRPC plugin must be added to the plugin pool and loaded (currently the GRPC plugin is a [part of the Configurator plugin dependencies][configurator-grpc]).
+To enable the GRPC server, the GRPC plugin must be added to the plugin pool and loaded (currently the GRPC plugin is a [part of the Configurator plugin dependencies][configurator-grpc]).
 The plugin also requires a startup configuration file (see [CN-Infra GRPC plugin][grpc-plugin]), where the endpoint is defined.

 Clients can reach the GRPC Server via an endpoint IP:Port address or via a unix domain socket file.
 The TCP network is set as default, but other network types are also possible (like TCP6 or UNIX).